backube/volsync/docs/usage/kopia/backup-configuration.rst

 hostname
    This specifies a custom hostname for the Kopia client.
-When not provided, VolSync automatically generates a hostname using just the namespace name.
+When not provided, VolSync automatically generates a hostname that is ALWAYS just the namespace name.
-   All PVCs in a namespace share the same hostname unless customized.
+   This is intentional design - all ReplicationSources in a namespace share the same hostname, representing a single tenant.
+Combined with unique usernames (from object names), this ensures unique identities without collision risk.
+The namespace-only hostname design simplifies multi-tenancy and makes behavior predictable.
    See :doc:`multi-tenancy` for details on hostname generation.

 repository